Introduction: Marijuana smoking can have a deleterious effect on lipo 360

 Lipo 360 involves liposuction of the entire body to eliminate all concerned areas of fat deposition.
 This means that most patients will require circumferential body contouring with coverage of over 50 % of their body surface area.
 Liposuction involves traversing this large area with hollow bore cannulas that rip out fat cells from amongst ligaments, blood vessels, and nerves.
 In doing so, the small microvessels that cover the body like a net called the horizontal plexus are irritated and made raw.
 As such, these microvessels will leak plasma, red blood cells, and pro-inflammatory cells from physical micro-tears in the vessel walls.
 If this physical trauma is compounded by drugs that induce dilation of vessels, deleterious leakage of blood contents will occur.
+This why prospective clients should know that marijuana smoking can have a deleterious effect on lipo 360 cases.

 Mechanism of marijuana vasodilating